 (buffer/push-string buffer str) Push a string onto the end of a buffer.
 Non string values will be converted to strings before being pushed.
 Returns the modified buffer.
 Will throw an error if the buffer overflows.

 (buffer/push-word buffer x) Append a machine word to a buffer.
-The 4 bytes of the integer are appended in twos complement, big endian order, unsigned.
+The 4 bytes of the integer are appended in twos complement, little endian order, unsigned.
 Returns the modified buffer.
 Will throw an error if the buffer overflows.

 (buffer/slice bytes &opt start end) Takes a slice of a byte sequence from start to end.
 The range is half open, [start, end).
 Indexes can also be negative, indicating indexing from the end of the end of the array.
 By default, start is 0 and end is the length of the buffer.
 Returns a new buffer.